 NEWSLETTER – oldie but goldie

 Services like MailChimp allow you control and oversight, over sent newsletters and their performance statistics.
-User can also create his own design of the template and decide how should newsletter look like to satisfy his needs.
+User can also create their own design of the template and decide how the should newsletter look to satisfy their needs.
 Moreover, there is the possibility of creating a list of clients and recipients, so you can narrowly target your audience.
 Although the newsletter is not a new trend, surely, is one of the best ways to reach your targeted public, existing clients and potential customers in one method.